 And then there is the gravy.
 So much mystery there.

-Earlier in the week, I was talking food with my good friend Karen Rolen, a joyful, spunky woman originally from Montgomery, Alabama.
+This week, I was talking food with my good friend Karen Rolen, a joyful, spunky woman originally from Montgomery, Alabama.
 I asked her if she knew how to make gravy.
 She confidently and enthusiastically said, “Yes, I’ve been making it my whole life; where I come from, gravy is considered a BEVERAGE!”
 Her written instructions arrived the next morning.

 **Fond is French for “base” and means the bits and pieces of browned meat or vegetables left in a pan after roasting or frying.

-My goal was to tweak Karen’s instructions to create a make-ahead, flavorful and dependable gravy you could make a few days or hours before the holiday dinner.
+My goal was to tweak Karen’s instructions to create a flavorful and dependable gravy you could make a few days or hours before the holiday dinner.

 Yield: Makes three cups (this recipe is easily doubled or cut in half)